thomasleveil/test-asgi-middleware-perf/README.md

 - The performances are measured from [Bombardier](https://github.com/codesenberg/bombardier) running in its own Docker container

-While the original intent is to show how performances degrades when using many middlewares, this project can easily be configured to compare performances when using different versions of :
+While the original intent is to show how performances degrade when using many middlewares, this project can easily be configured to compare performances when using different versions of :
 - Python
 - Gunicorn